mirper3/gcp_test/README.md

 Initialize Terraform:

-Run the following command to initialize Terraform with the required providers:
+Run the following command to initialize Terraform:

 terraform init

 Set Variables:

-Customize the Terraform variables to match your infrastructure requirements.
+Customize the Terraform variables to match your infrastructure.
 You can do this by editing the variables.tf file.

 Plan: